Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Oktober 2024 16.26.24 UTC
+- WIB: Kamis, 24 Oktober 2024 17.28.57 UTC
-- WITA: Kamis, 24 Oktober 2024 17.26.24 UTC
+- WITA: Kamis, 24 Oktober 2024 18.28.57 UTC
-- WIT: Kamis, 24 Oktober 2024 18.26.24 UTC
+- WIT: Kamis, 24 Oktober 2024 19.28.57 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success